Providing Reception Services

 Close-up Of Woman's Hand Holding Cheque And Giving To Man

-If your business accepts cheques, they are more than likely like most business’s they will only accept personal cheques.
-This means that only cheques that are written on the client's personal account made payable to your clinic.
+If your business accepts cheques, they are more than likely, like most businesses, to accept personal cheques.
+This means that only cheques that are written on the client's personal account are made payable to your clinic.

 When you accept a cheque from a client, it is very important that you verify the details as they are on the Cheque, these include: